molgenis/molgenis.org/public/compute/first_contact.md

 * the name of a report to produce

 You can specify parameter values at generation time in parameter files.
-In fact, for some parameters you may want to specify multiple values for some parameters.
+In fact, for some parameters you may want to specify multiple values.

 In this workflow, the parameter values are listed in two files: